maixnor/wu-quartz/content/semester 1/Investments on a Beermat.md

-a.k.a [[Managerial Accounting]] or [[Cost Accounting]] beermat ... de: Bierdeckel, a cardboard sheet to place your drink on
+a.k.a [[Managerial Accounting]] or [[Cost Accounting]] beermat ... de: Bierdeckel, a cardboard sheet to place your drink on so the table does not get wet
 ## How to make a wise decision
 - machine lifetime -> [[Depreciation]]
 - consider opportunity costs of investment -> interest in slides of week 3